segmentio/segment-docs/src/connections/destinations/index.md

 #### New Columns

 Columns are created for new event properties and traits.
 We process the incoming data to Segment in batches, based on either data size or an interval of time.
-If the table doesn’t exist we lock and create the table.
+If the table doesn't exist we lock and create the table.
 If the table exists but new columns need to be created, we perform a diff and alter the table to append new columns.

 **Note:** We create tables for each of your custom events, and columns for each event's custom properties.
 Redshift itself has limits on how many can be created, so we do not allow unbounded event or property spaces in your data.
 Instead of recording events like "Ordered Product 15", use a single property of "Product Number" or similar._